M-J-P/aws-cloudops-storage/content/3.EBS/Create_Volume/_index.md

 ### Exercise 1

-# Creating a Simple Storage Solution Bucket
+# Creating a Elastic Block Store Volume

 In this tutorial, you'll create an Amazon S3 (Simple Storage Solution) bucket in a region of AWS.
 We'll use the region named `us-east-1`  for this exercise.
 This region is located in Northern Virginia, and it was